Randl/skypeopensource2/README.md

 A commercial license is also avaiable on request.

+## Known problems (added 2016-09-05)

+* Load contact list function stop working

+Microsoft-Skype do something very weird with contact-list event servers.
+Like disable it for all users.
+I try to login using latests 7.27.66.101 skype version for windows with empty profile and dont get back my contact list at all.
+Hm...
+But, anyway, its okay.
+This is format for contact-list file used in my app, just put it in same dir and add yours skypeusers manually:

+u/skypeuser1
+u/skypeuser2
+u/skypeuser3
+u/skypeuser4
+u/skypeuser5

+And so one.

 ## Issue Statements (added 2016-09-04)
 The README should clearly state:
 * whether or not this client is a complete **re-implementation**